 - Ensures the good governance of the Society and reviews and endorses corporate activities.

 - Operations are guided by its charter with meetings held about every two months.

 As a member of Council you have the opportunity to shape the legal profession in Queensland, support fellow practitioners and leverage QLS resources and reputation to make a positive difference in the community.

 A subset of Council is the Executive Committee.
-This committee considers issues between Council meetings as required.
-It consists of the President, Deputy President, Immediate Past President, and two elected councillors.
+This Committee considers issues between Council meetings as required.